Nutrition through the life-course

 Deficiency of vitamin A leads to poor reproductive health, slow growth and development.
 Pregnant women should consume foods high in beta-carotene and vitamin A, such as red, orange and yellow fruits and vegetables.
 In areas where vitamin A deficiency is a severe public health problem, vitamin A supplementation in pregnancy is recommended for the prevention of night blindness.

 Exclusive breastfeeding, meaning no additional food or drink, meets all energy and nutrient requirements of the baby, and promotes optimal cognitive and sensory development.
 It also protects babies from diseases caused by unclean food and water.
+Exclusive breastfeeding also reduces the risk of obesity and other NCDs later in life.
 A child’s growth should be monitored from birth to help determine if interventions are required.
 The WHO Child Growth Standards, based on the growth path of exclusively breastfed children, are referred to as normative growth standard and should be used to monitor the child’s growth.

 Other interventions that will help babies develop immunity include delayed clamping of the umbilical cord, immediate drying of the baby, immediate skin to skin contact with the mother, and a delayed bath (six hours after birth).

 Energy-and nutrients-appropriate safe complementary foods should be introduced at six months.
 Breastfeeding, still a major source of nutrients for infants, should be continued until 2 years and beyond.
-Home fortification of foods with micronutrient powders containing at least iron, vitamin A and zinc is recommended to improve iron status and reduce anaemia among infants and children 6–23 months of age.
+In populations where the prevalence of anaemia in children under 2 or under 5 years of age is 20% or higher, home fortification of foods with micronutrient powders containing at least iron, vitamin A and zinc is recommended to improve iron status and reduce anaemia.
 Growth monitoring should be continued to track the child’s developmental path.

 Pre-school age (2-5 years)